Jesús Orozco (Venezuelan footballer)

-Jesús Manuel Orozco Hernández (born 12 February 2001) is a Venezuelan footballer who plays as a forward for Venezuelan Primera División side Deportivo Táchira.
+Jesús Manuel Orozco Hernández (born 12 February 2001) is a Venezuelan footballer who plays as a forward.

 Career

 Club career

 Orozco is a product of Deportivo Táchira and made his professional debut for the club on 19 August 2018 against Monagas in the Venezuelan Primera División.
 He started on the bench, before he came on as a substitute for Ronaldo Lucena in the 73rd minute.
 Orozco scored his first professional goal for Deportivo Táchira on 13 November 2020 against Portuguesa, where he became the match-winner in a 1–0 victory.

 After a game between Deportivo Táchira and Brazilian club Internacional in the Copa Libertadores on 28 April 2021, which Táchira lost 0-4, it was revealed that Orozco had been invited to join the Brazilian club for a period, so Internacional could evaluate him.

 On 30 July 2021, Orozco joined Ureña on loan for the rest of 2021.